AdobeDocs/commerce-cloud-service.en/help/cloud-guide/integrations/bitbucket.md

    >[!WARNING]
    >
    >The following command overwrites _all_ code in your Adobe Commerce on cloud infrastructure project with code from your Bitbucket repository.
-This includes all branches, including the Production branch.
+This includes all branches, including the `production` branch.
 This action happens instantly and cannot be undone.
 As a best practice, it is important to clone all of your branches from your Adobe Commerce on cloud infrastructure project and push them to your Bitbucket repository **before** adding the Bitbucket integration.

    ```bash
    magento-cloud project:curl -p '<project-ID>' /integrations -i -X POST -d "$(< bitbucket.json)"